llogiq/mutagen/docs/mutators.md

 ### Mutations

-1. replacing `+` with `-`
+1. replace `+` with `-`
+2. replace `-` with `+`
+3. replace `*` with `/`
+4. replace `/` with `*`

 ### Limitations

 This is a optimistic mutator.
-Not for every type, the trait `Sub` is implemented with the corresponding right-hand-side and the corresponding output
+Not for every type, the corresponding trait of the mutated expression is implemented.

 ### Customization

 Customization is WIP

-Changing the `+` to the other binary operations `*`, `/` and `%` as well as the bit-wise operations are valid optimistic mutations.
+Changing the any numeric operator to the other binary numeric operations as well as the bit-wise operations are possible optimistic mutations.

 ## stmt_call